molgenis/molgenis/docs/develop/backend.md

 **
 MOLGENIS has a data api behind which there is great flexibility in the data backends.
-Currently we mostly use MySQL and ElasticSearch.
+We use PostGreSQL and ElasticSearch.
 This section describes how you can create a new back-end, e.g a NoSQL store or a file reader/writer
 **

-The best way to learn how backends are created are to first studie the core interfaces and then use one of the existing backends as template.
+The best way to learn how backends are created are to first study the core interfaces and then use one of the existing backends as template.

 # Core interfaces